psygreg/linux-psycachy/README.md

-# PsyCachy Kernel Builder
+# PsyCachy Kernel

-This repository contains a script for building the CachyOS kernel with various optimizations tailored to your system's CPU architecture.
-The script automates the process of configuring and optimizing the kernel build according to your hardware and preferences.
+This repository contains the releases of the `linux-psycachy` and `linux-psycachy-lts` kernels, and the script for building it.
+The script may automate the process of configuring and optimizing the kernel build according to your hardware and preferences.

+## Recommended usage
+Install the kernel image of your choice from [Releases](https://github.com/psygreg/linux-psycachy/releases).

+### Choosing your kernel
+- `linux-psycachy` is more up-to-date on features, and follows a predictable release schedule of about every two months, enough time for each kernel release to mature enough to be unproblematic.
+- `linux-psycachy-lts` offers a more stable and secure choice, following upstream releases of the latest version marked as ***longterm*** from [The Linux Kernel Archives](https://kernel.org/).

+# Building
 ## Prerequisites

 Before running the script, ensure you have the following prerequisites installed: